island-is/handbook/technical-overview/devops/environment-setup.md

 This structure is based on the guidance coming from a service that helps us plan and control the AWS cloud structure - [AWS Control Tower](https://aws.amazon.com/controltower/).

+{% hint style="info" %}
-> If you’re an organization with multiple AWS accounts and teams, cloud setup and governance can be complex and time-consuming, slowing down the very innovation you’re trying to speed up.
+If you’re an organization with multiple AWS accounts and teams, cloud setup and governance can be complex and time-consuming, slowing down the very innovation you’re trying to speed up.
 AWS Control Tower provides the easiest way to set up and govern a new, secure, multi-account AWS environment based on best practices established through AWS’ experience working with thousands of enterprises as they move to the cloud.

+> {% endhint %}

 A few notes about the diagram: